 Mjasnik also emphasized the significance of CARD's assistance to small farmers to produce good quality milk for high quality cheese production.
-It was mentioned that 3 years ago there was an outbreak of brucellosis in the village and about 70% of the cattle died highly affecting the farming communities.
+It was mentioned that 3 years ago there was an outbreak of brucellosis in the village and about 70% of the cattle was slaughtered.
 Farmers were without money and the cheese plant had no milk.
-CARD director Gagik Sardaryan said that this was the main reason to start the USDA-supported Animal Health (AH) project in this region.
+CARD director Gagik Sardaryan said that this was the main reason to start the USDA-supported Ani- mal Health (AH) project in this region.